birbe/birbe/README.md

 ## yo im birb

-✨ I'm experienced with Node.js, Lua, Java, React, and Rust!
+✨ I'm currently mostly programming in Rust, but I'm experienced in some other languages too

 ❤️ I enjoy web development and learning new technologies